webdevmateo/mobile-flashcards/README.md

           * `yarn install`
           * `expo start`
      - Visit the site in your browser at `http://localhost:19002/`.
-     - Please note that you will need to have access to iOS and Android simulators in order to view the application on your computer.
+     - Please note that you will need to have access to iOS and/or Android simulators in order to view the application on your computer.
 5. You can also download and view the app on your phone by using the Expo app:
     - [iOS](https://itunes.apple.com/us/app/expo-client/id982107779)
     - [Android](https://play.google.com/store/apps/details?id=host.exp.exponent)